RowanMeara/RowanMeara.github.io/Plan.md

 - TypeScript for type safety

 ### Deployment
-- Vercel for hosting and deployment
+- Github Pages for hosting and deployment
 - GitHub for version control

 ## Implementation Timeline